jayharvey/angular-styleguide/a1/README.md

 ### Naming Guidelines
 ###### [Style [Y120](#style-y120)]

-  - Use consistent names for all components following a pattern that describes the component's feature then (optionally) its type.
-My recommended pattern is `feature.type.js`.
+  - Use consistent names for all components following a pattern that describes the component's feature then its type (i.e. `feature.type.js`).
 There are 2 names for most assets:
     * the file name (`avengers.controller.js`)
     * the registered component name with Angular (`AvengersController`)